Rule 2: The Practice

 2-1.14.
 Use of Another Record

-Any record lodged in this court may, with leave of court, be used, without necessity
+Any record lodged in the Court of Appeal may, with leave of court, be used, without necessity of duplication, in any other appeal or writ application.

 2-1.15.
 Certificate of Clerk